-There has been a turning point in the U.S., with many states mandating the wearing of masks to curb the spread of COVID-19.
+- There has been a turning point in the U.S., with most states mandating the wearing of masks to curb the spread of COVID-19.
 However, misinformation and mixed signals about masks continue to circulate.
 This has threatened to drown out the growing body of evidence that shows wearing masks can help fight SARS-CoV-2.
 Physicians want to clear up those misunderstandings to get everyone to #MaskUp.

-Learn more with the AMA about coronavirus masking in public.
+- Learn more with the AMA about coronavirus masking in public.

-In this “AMA COVID-19 Update” interview, Dr. Kirking discussed other misperceptions regarding how COVID-19 spreads from person-to-person and what safety measures one should practice.
+- In this “AMA COVID-19 Update” interview, Hannah Kirking, MD, medical epidemiologist for the Division of Viral Diseases at the Centers for Disease Control and Prevention (CDC), discussed misperceptions regarding how COVID-19 spreads from person-to-person and what safety measures one should practice.

-Keeping your hands clean is essential because of how often people touch their faces or rub their eyes, giving virus particles their pathway into the body.
+- Keeping your hands clean is essential because of how often people touch their faces or rub their eyes, giving virus particles their pathway into the body.

-“That sounds really simple.
+- “That sounds really simple.
 It’s not rocket science, but it can really be effective,” said Anthony S. Fauci, MD, a member of the White House coronavirus task force and director of the National Institutes of Health’s National Institute of Allergy and Infectious Diseases.
 “It’s in our hands. ...
 You have the dynamics of the virus which, if left to its own devices, will keep resurging.
 The only way to stop it is what we do as a countermeasure.
 It can be done.”

 - “We are assuming that some patients with COVID-19 will have minimal symptoms or might not have symptoms and that they can infect other individuals that might be at higher risks for poor outcomes,” said Odaliz Abreu Lanfranco, MD, an infectious disease expert at Henry Ford Health System in Detroit, an AMA Health System Program Partner.
 “By slowing the spread of COVID-19, they help their providers be able to provide the appropriate care because not everybody will come at once to the hospital.”

-The AMA encourages the general public to be good stewards of limited testing resources and help reduce wait times for results.
-Patients should seek testing for SARS-CoV-2 when they have a medical need for that test, meaning that they are demonstrating symptoms of COVID-19, they have a known exposure to COVID-19 (whether they have symptoms or not), they need a test before seeing a physician or getting a procedure or they are a health care professional that may have had exposure or risks exposing others.
+- The AMA encourages the general public to be good stewards of limited testing resources and help reduce wait times for results.
+Patients should seek testing for SARS-CoV-2 when they have a medical need for that test, meaning that they are demonstrating symptoms of COVID-19, they have a known exposure to COVID-19 (whether they have symptoms or not), they need a test before seeing a physician or getting a procedure, or they are a health care professional who may have had exposure or risks exposing others.

-If someone you’ve been in close contact with is diagnosed with COVID-19, you may receive a call from someone working for your local public health department.
-You should answer the call, and be reassured that discussions with health department staff are confidential.
+- If someone you’ve been in close contact with is diagnosed with COVID-19, you may receive a call from someone working for your local public health department.
+You should answer the call and be reassured that discussions with health department staff are confidential.
 This means that your personal and medical information will be kept private and only shared with those who may need to know, such as your health care provider.
 Your name will not be shared with those you came in contact with.
 Learn more from the CDC about contact tracing.

-In an interview with the AMA, Marcus Plescia, MD, MPH, the chief medical officer of the Association of State and Territorial Health Officials, offered further advice to physicians on how to boost COVID-19 contact-tracing efforts.
+- In an interview with the AMA, Marcus Plescia, MD, MPH, the chief medical officer of the Association of State and Territorial Health Officials, offered further advice to physicians on how to boost COVID-19 contact-tracing efforts.